 Altar Call – Opelika-Auburn News

-I wish I could talk to Mama when my flowers are blooming
+I wish I could talk to Mama when my flowers are

 Mama loved flowers.
 She grew flowers.
 She knew flowers.
 Both her thumbs were green.

 Her yard was not small, covering more like an acre around our country home.
 Flowers were everywhere, as were hanging baskets, dozens of them.
 Amidst green ferns, there were always baskets of flowering plants swaying in the breeze.

 Mama loved to work in the yard.
 Coming back home, over the years, I could always expect to find Mama in her precious yard, defending her plants against the evil weeds.